-A: No, the broadcast function (component_callback) should only ever be used to broadcast to all plugins of one specific type, or all plugins.
+A: It is better to allow all plugin types.
 Previously assumptions have been made about which plugins should be able to respond to an API and they have almost always turned out wrong.

-Q: Can create an API with component_callback that supports multiple stages?
+Q: Can create an API with callbacks that supports multiple stages?

 A: Not easily.
-You must create a separate component_callback for each stage and hope that consumers of your API create the correct function for each stage.
-An alternative is to create a component_callback that is expected to be returned an instance of an abstract class which defines your API.
+You must create a separate callback for each stage and hope that consumers of your API create the correct function for each stage.
+An alternative is to create a callback that is expected to be returned an instance of an abstract class which defines your API.

 Q: Global functions are bad.
-Can I implement a component_callback in a class instead?
+Can I implement a callback in a class instead?

 A: No. Sorry.